intergiro/developer-portal/docs/merchant/card-input/style.md

 <img :src="$withBase('/assets/img/merchant/card-input/column.png')" alt="Column">

 ## Cosmetics
-The cosmetic parameter should be set to a stringified JSON as described below.
+The cosmetic parameter should be set to a JSON or a stringified JSON as described below.
 Cosmetics are optional and can be used in parts.
 ``` html
 <intergiro-card-input
   api-key="<public-api-key>"